 \section{Detailed Experimental Setup}

 \paragraph{\textbf{Model architecture details.}} Each model is constructed based on the Llama-based Transformer~\citep{grattafiori2024llama} and the Mamba architectures~\citep{dao2024transformers}.
 We primarily follow to the configurations of Llama 3.2 and Mamba 2 across various model scales.
-Table\,\ref{tab:model_config} provides a summary of the detailed architectures for both the Transformer and Mamba models, which serve as the foundational computational primitives for our hybrid architecture variants. \looseness=-1
+Table\,\ref{tab:model_config} provides a summary of the detailed architectures for both the Transformer and Mamba models, which serve as the foundational computational primitives for our hybrid architecture variants.
+The model combining sliding window attention and global self-attention also follows the standard Transformer configuration, utilizing a window size of 512 and an attention sink size of 64.
+For Rotary Positional Embeddings (RoPE), we adopt the frequency scaling strategy employed in Llama 3~\citep{grattafiori2024llama}.
+Specifically, we configure the scaling factor to 32, with low and high frequency factors of 1.0 and 4.0, respectively.
+We set the original context length to 8K and the base frequency ($\theta$) to 500,000.
+However, for the sliding window attention component, we use a smaller $\theta$ value of 10,000.
+We tie the weights of the embedding layer and the classifier head.
+Recent Mamba 2 reproductions show $A$ and $\text{dt\_bias}$ initialization heavily impacts performance.
+While we retained the original random initialization for $\text{dt\_bias}$, we randomly sampled $A \in [0.01, 2.0]$ (original: $[1, 16]$). \looseness=-1